TL;DR

 Customer Satisfaction and Trust: What Do the Reviews Say?

-A policy is only as good as the service you receive when you need to claim.
+A policy is only as good as the service you receive when you may need to claim.
 That's why we place a high value on customer satisfaction.
-We constantly monitor independent review sites and industry feedback to ensure the partners we recommend have a proven track record of:
+We constantly monitor regulated review sites and industry feedback to help support the partners we recommend have a proven track record of:

 - Fast and empathetic claims handling.